Kitano Tenmangu Shrine | Kyoto Travel Guide

-The Kitano Tenmangu shrine was built in the 10th century by the Emperor of the time in honor of Sugawara no Michizane, who was a scholar and politician.
+The Kitano Tenmangu shrine in Kyoto was built in the 10th century by the Emperor of the time in honor of Sugawara no Michizane.
+He was a respected scholar and politician.
 Since he was really intelligent and also a talented poet, he was enshrined as a deity of study, the Tenjin-deity.
 On the precinct, you can find many figures of oxen.
 The ox is a messenger of the Tenjin deity, believed to cure an ailing spot on your body if you touch the same spot on the figure of an ox.

-Furthermore, if you come here on the 25th you might have a chance to see the Saru Mawashi monkey show in the precinct for free.
+Furthermore, if you come here on the 25th you might see the Saru Mawashi monkey show.
+You can see the show for free.
 The shrine is also famous for lots of plum blossoms, which bloom from February to March.
 So if you come here on the 25th of February, you can enjoy the ume-blossom festival, which comes with a geiko (Kyoto geisha) and maiko’s tea ceremony session, the monkey show, and a flea market!

 Tenjin-san Flea Market